 Brandon’s home life had been splintered by the absence of his father who was an itinerant country and western musician, and who had a problem with alcohol abuse.
 Brandon’s life was stabilized by the strong character of his mother Barbara and older brother Marty.
-By the time Brandon was in high school he was an overweight kid with a love for football, but with no personal discipline to train.
+By the time Brandon was in high school he was an overweight kid with a love for football but with no personal discipline to train.
 His high school coach in Harrison, Tommy Tice once told him if he wanted to play football he had to be the “first to come to practice and the last to leave.”
 He finished his high school days as a lineman with average abilities.
 He was offered a scholarship to play football at Arkansas Tech, but turned it down in order to try out as a walk-on for the Razorbacks.

-The movie depicted the relationship between Coach Bender and Brandon as almost one of a father to a son, and helped me better appreciate the value of football coaches in general and more specifically Mike Bender.
+The movie depicted the relationship between Coach Bender and Brandon as almost one of a father to a son, and it helped me better appreciate the value of football coaches in general and more specifically Mike Bender.

 Cathy and I were especially close to the Bender’s in those early years, because Mike and Gayle were members of our couple’s Sunday school class at First Baptist Church, and our daughter Ginny was best friends with the their only daughter, Eden.
-Their other child, an older son Brent had some physical challenges related to a birth accident, and because he was nearer in age to our son John, they occasionally spent time and played together.
+Their other child, an older son Brent had some physical challenges related to a birth incident, and because he was nearer in age to our son John they occasionally spent time and played together.

 Because of Coach Bender’s belief in Brandon’s abilities while instilling in him sound playing and coaching principles, Brandon became a starting offensive guard in his sophomore year.
 He performed so well the next year he was selected as one of the Captains of the team and named to the All SEC 1st Team Offense.
 Before his senior year a new head coach, Houston Nutt was named to lead the Razorbacks replacing Head Coach Danny Ford.
-Coach Nutt was the one who coined the phrase, “Doing it the Burl’s Way” when challenging the team to do the right thing in life or when playing football, even when no one was watching.
+Coach Nutt was the one who coined the phrase, “Doing it the Burl’s Way” when challenging the team to do the right thing in life or when playing football especially when no one was watching.

 As with all head coaching changes many assistant coaches are replaced by other coaches chosen by the new leader.
 Under Coach Nutt Mike Bender was replaced as a Razorback coach, and he pursued other coaching opportunities.
-He was not present for Brandon’s senior year when he excelled as a man and a player, receiving not only repeat 1st team honors All SEC, but also 1st Team All American as well.
+He was not present for Brandon’s senior year when he excelled as a man and a player, receiving not only repeat 1st team honors All SEC, but also 1st Team All-American as well.
 Academically Brandon was named to the All SEC Academic Honor Roll for each year he was on the team and was the first Razorback ever to receive his master’s degree before playing in his last game, which was the Citrus Bowl in Orlando in January, 1999.

-As in life no individual achieves any measure of success apart from the influence of many people; so a football player does not become great without the instruction and encouragement of a great coach.
+As in life no individual achieves any measure of success apart from the influence of many people, so a football player does not become great without the instruction and encouragement of a great coach.
 Mike Bender was used of God in the athletic training of one of the greatest players to don a Razorback uniform.
 Without knowing for sure I believe both coach and player helped mold each other’s character and Christian witness.
 In the final analysis God’s purposes for the talents He gives is for us to use them to lead others to a full life in Christ.
-Both Coach Mike Bender and Brandon Burlsworth did that wonderfully for each other.
+Both Coach Mike Bender and Brandon Burlsworth did so beautifully for each other.